sandervandevelde/MqttAuditApp/README.md

-# MqttAuditApp
+# Azure EventGrid namespace Mqtt Audit App

 ## Introduction

-This tool can visualize all incoming MQTT messages on all topics.
+This tool can visualize all incoming Azure EventGrid namespace MQTT broker messages on all topics.
 It simply listens to '#'.

 Notice this only works when a device client is created with this ability.